2014 United States Senate election in Mississippi: Primary campaign

 Chris McDaniel declared his candidacy on October 17, 2013.
 He was immediately endorsed by the Club for Growth and Jim DeMint's Senate Conservatives Fund.
 McDaniel was initially thought to have no chance of beating Cochran in the primary, as summed up by the Jackson Free Press, who remarked that if McDaniel challenged Cochran, it would be the "beginning of [the] end of [his] political career".
 Republican lobbyist Henry Barbour, the nephew of former governor Haley Barbour, said: "I think he will get his head handed to him, and that will be what he deserves.
 [But] it's a free country."
 Rather, McDaniel was believed to have declared his candidacy in the hope that Cochran wouldn't run, so that he could get "first crack" at the support of Tea Party groups and donors ahead of a competitive primary.

 Although the race was initially considered uncompetitive, McDaniel proved a serious challenger.
 Polling showed the lead swinging between the two and it eventually became a "50%-50% race".

 The race was considered a marquee establishment-versus-Tea Party fight and significant because Mississippi is the poorest state and Cochran's seniority and appropriating skills contrasted with the junior status of the rest of the state's congressional delegation.
 McDaniel was endorsed by politicians including Sarah Palin and Rick Santorum and organizations including Citizens United, Club for Growth, FreedomWorks, Madison Project, National Association for Gun Rights, Senate Conservatives Fund and Tea Party Express.
-By contrast, the Republican establishment rallied around Cochran, who was endorsed by the National Rifle Association and National Right to Life.
+By contrast, the Republican establishment rallied around Cochran, who was endorsed by the NRA Political Victory Fund and National Right to Life.

 The race was described as "nasty" and full of "bizarre" twists.
 McDaniel's campaign attacked Cochran for being "an out-of-touch, big-spending Washington insider" and Cochran's replied that "McDaniel's voting record in the state Senate does not match his conservative rhetoric."
 Each side accused the other of distortions and outright lies.

 Cochran ran on his incumbency, seniority and the fact that he would become the Chairman of the Senate Appropriations Committee if the Republicans retook control of the Senate.
 In addition to ideological differences, the race also highlighted geographic divides in the state Republican Party.